-Research & Creative Works Symposium
+Research and Creative Works Symposium

 This annual conference celebrates students’ commitment to technological and aesthetic innovation, original research in diverse fields, and community-engaged learning.